cloudquery/cloudquery/website/pages/how-to-guides/aws-sso-tutorial-with-google-workspace-as-an-idp.md

    ![ON for everyone](/images/blog/aws-sso-gsuite/image11.png)

-### Adding Google Workspace configuration to AWS SSO
+### Step 3: Adding Google Workspace configuration to AWS SSO

 Now that the AWS SSO service is enabled, and the Google Workspace SAML app exists, it's time to make them talk to each other.